-The practice is owned by an individual who is the principal dentist.
-They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+The practice is owned by a company and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
+Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+The registered manager at Stable Court Dental Surgery Ltd was the practice manager.

-On the day of inspection we collected 42 CQC comment cards filled in by patients and spoke with two other patients.
+On the day of inspection we collected 36 CQC comment cards filled in by patients.
 This information gave us a positive view of the practice.

-During the inspection we spoke with one dentist, two dental nurses, two dental hygiene therapists, and the practice manager.
+During the inspection we spoke with two dentists, four dental nurses, one dental hygiene therapist, one receptionist and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.